elastic/elastic-charts/api/charts.api.md

 // @public
 export type VerticalAlignment = $Values<typeof VerticalAlignment>;

+// Warning: (ae-missing-release-tag) "XScaleType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type XScaleType = typeof ScaleType.Ordinal | typeof ScaleType.Linear | typeof ScaleType.Time;

 // Warning: (ae-missing-release-tag) "XYBrushArea" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)